hexydec/dabby/src/events/trigger/readme.md

 ### data

-An array or object containing any additional data to pass to the receiving event handlers.
+An array containing any additional data to pass to the receiving event handlers.
+When using $.fn.on(), each item in the array will be passed as an additional parameter.

 ## Returns